-Lisa Ansems is working as a postdoctoral researcher at the Institute of Criminal Law and Criminology.
+Lisa Ansems is working as an assistant professor at the Institute of Criminal Law and Criminology.

-Over the past years Lisa has been involved in various other empirical legal research projects as well, including research on problem-solving justice, the Article 12 complaint procedure regarding non-prosecution of criminal cases, and class justice in the Dutch criminal justice system.
+In recent years, Lisa has been involved in several other empirical legal research projects, including research into problem-solving justice, the complaints procedure under Article 12 of the Code of Criminal Procedure and class justice in the Dutch criminal justice system.
 Lisa's research has been published in national and international academic journals.
 She also presents her research at national and international conferences and teaches classes for bachelor's and master's students, PhD students and professionals.